The New Coke Story – Why did New Coke fail?

 Psychological research has repeatedly shown that people are more concerned about avoiding a loss than making a gain.
-By withdrawing old Coke customers felt an emotional loss of a brand they had probably consumed since childhood and scarcity magnified this loss.
-When old Coke was withdrawn there were stories of people going around and buying up old stock and selling it on for up to three times the normal price.
+By withdrawing old Coke customers felt an emotional loss of a brand they had probably consumed since childhood.
+In addition, scarcity magnified this loss.
+When old Coke was withdrawn there were stories of people going around and buying up old stock and selling it on ebay for up to three times the normal price.

 In-Group and Out-Group: